Robust unidirectional phantom helix states in the XXZ Heisenberg model with Dzyaloshinskii-Moriya interaction

 where the initial state $\left\vert \Psi (0)\right\rangle $\textbf{\ }can be any combination of the set of states $\left\{ |\widetilde{\psi }_{n}\rangle \right\} $, that means

 The fidelity of the evolved state driven from the initial state\textbf{\ }$ \left\vert \Psi (0)\right\rangle $ with the target state $|\widetilde{\psi } _{N}\rangle $

 measures the efficiency of the scheme.
+Here we consider the Dirac basis \cite{LSPRA,YCTPRR,SYBarxiv}.
 Numerical simulation is performed by taking $a_{n}=\delta _{n,0}$ for the initial state, which is a simply ferromagnetic state.
 The results for different parameters are plotted in Fig. \ref{fig4}.
 Fig. \ref{fig4}(a) shows that the term $H_{\mathrm{DM}}$\ enhances the validity\ of the approximation\ on $M^{\prime }$, providing a near perfect Jordan block showing evident EP dynamics.
 Fig. \ref{fig4}(b) shows that the value of $\kappa $\ has no obvious influence on the peak of \textbf{\ }$F(t).$ They reveal that the time evolution of fidelity exhibits the behavior of exceptional point dynamics under large $\lambda $ and small $ \kappa $ conditions.

 However, we also find that the maximal $F(t)$\ cannot reaches to unity and decays quickly after a long period of time.
 This is because the subspace $ \left\{ |\widetilde{\psi }_{n}\rangle \right\} $\ is the perfect invariant subspace for $\widetilde{s}_{q}^{+}$, but not the perfect one for $ \widetilde{s}_{l}^{+}(q)$.
 The evolved state may leak out of the subspace and collapse to the eigenstate of $H_{\mathrm{DRVN}}$\ with maximal positive imaginary part of energy.
 To avoid this, one can add a compensation term $ i\delta \widetilde{s}_{l}^{z}(q)$\ ($\delta >0$), i.e., taking